Dre Campbell Farm

 This botanical insecticide works against several insect pests, including sawflies.
 Its active ingredient is also azadirachtin.

-Moreover, AzaGuard is safe to use in your organic garden.
+Moreover, AzaGuard is commonly used in organic gardening programs.

 9. Vacuuming